rstraub/rstraub.github.io/_drafts/blog-switch-english.md

 Besides this I also see my blog as a public wiki of ideas I have.
 In order to link these ideas together they need to form a consistent whole.

-For these reasons I will be translating posts which are most valuable to me.
+For these reasons I will be translating the posts which are most valuable to me.
-These will revolve around ideas I want to refer to later.
+These generally revolve around ideas I want to refer to later.

 So...
 Here we are, the first post in a different language than my native one.
 I enjoyed writing it, hopefully you did reading it too!